sarahciston/codingcare/posts/0critintro.md

 >"resistance in the materials" (positive, from tools we made, or lazy/negative a learning curve as an outsider) (Nowviskie, from methodologies class)

 queer use (see interstitial)

+In deep interdisciplinary practice in classrooms, necessarily, "the topic of inquiry emerged as primary and our institutionally-created selves emerged as secondary" [@mcclellanDeepInterdisciplinarityCritical2014]

+**These are always-already cooperative systems.
+Want to write/build/make/create in ways that reveal and allow these to flourish and expand as healthier, kinder systems that are supportive of everyone who is part of them.**
+TERM: *Deep Interdisciplinary* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
+The approach of constantly shifting lenses and destabilizing and viewing as spectra.
+Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
+Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934)) and polyphony.
+But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?

 ### Re-mixed material metaphors